sbis04/pri_at_morse/README.md

 # PRI @ morse
 > **Privacy @ morse** using @sign P2P encryption

 This project is created keeping **privacy** at the top of the head.
-What it looks from outside is just a chatting chatting.
+What it looks from outside is just a chatting app.
 But it is built with privacy at it's core.

 * P2P encryption (using **@sign**)
 * Morse translation (uses **custom morse code standard**, on top of the INTERNATIONAL MORSE STD.)